calvinsomething/game2/README.md

 - The Model class should not be templated on the vertex type, and I would probably implement something more along the lines of a component system to group varying Mesh types under the same Model.
 - I would define systems and manager classes to support further data oriented design, encapsulating the details of data loading and access.
 - Assimp data should be copied entirely, freeing the `aiScene` afterwards.
-- By implementing the shadow pass, I learned how an SoA design can he useful, and I would separate the vertex properties into their own buffer slots.
+- By implementing the shadow pass, I learned how an SoA design can be useful, and I would separate the vertex properties into their own buffer slots.
 This way the positions and bone data could be front-loaded and many vertex layouts could share the same shadow map vertex shader.
 - Structured buffers would be cleaner than instancing for the purposes of this scene.
 I just wanted to implement instancing.
 - The light source's projective matrix should be dynamic, and fitted around the camera's frustum.
 For this small scene I get away with a static transform, but for a larger area I would need a cascaded shadow map.
 - Writing shader permutations would reduce the amount of HLSL, and make it easier to create and maintain shaders.